adamdjbrett/doctrineofdiscovery.org/_posts/2018-07-26-doctrine-of-christian-discovery-after-repudiation-what-next.md

   - Onondaga-Nation
   - Haudenosaunee-Confederacy
 ---
-### "Doctrine of Christian Discovery: After Repudiation, What Next?"
-Conference May 24-25 2014 The Skä·noñh — Great Law of Peace Center 6680 Onondaga Lake Parkway, Liverpool, NY 13088
+### " " Conference May 24-25 2014 The Skä·noñh — Great Law of Peace Center 6680 Onondaga Lake Parkway, Liverpool, NY 13088

 *   [Opening Comments](http://youtu.be/V2MAz1lToBM)
 *   [Joe Heath: Onondaga Land Rights Action, the OAS, and the DoCD](http://youtu.be/S2VYPDbLgqI)